International-Soil-Radiocarbon-Database/ISRaD/_pages/about.md

 ## Terms of Use

 The ISRaD database is currently under development: <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD </a>.

 If you are interested in contributing to the development of the ISRadD R Package or site, please contact info.israd@gmail.com or make a pull request to our github repo.

-To contribute data, please visit the Contribute page.
+To contribute data, please visit the <a href="https://international-soil-radiocarbon-database.github.io/ISRaD/contribute/">Contribute</a> page.

 Please report issues by posting to <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues </a>.